 How to make it quick and easy – use canned chickpeas!

-Now, canned chickpeas, although cooked, can be a tad hard but with my recipe we will be softening them up by heating them with imli chutney and water.
+Now, canned chickpeas, although cooked, can be a tad hard but with my recipe we will be softening them up by heating them with imli/Tamarind Chutney and water.

 Some topping ideas

-- You can add some crunch by additional sev ( gram flour based garnish).
+- You can add some crunch by adding sev (gram flour-based garnish).

 Have fun with this dish and make it your own by adding different toppings!